tommy-mor/wiki-1/content/posts/vim.md

 -   [Tmux]({{< relref "tmux" >}})

-Vim is a text editor with an easily configurable extension langauge.
+Vim is a text editor with an easily configurable extension language.
 It's most frequently used as a [Terminal UI]({{< relref "terminal_ui" >}}) program, but also has a graphical application distribution (Gvim).